rosepark222/BenEater6502/emulator/LCDSim/README.md

+# 7/14/2025 -- code updated to work with SDL 2.0

+the below is original README

 # LCDSim

 LCDSim is a library written in C that allow you to emulate a HD44780 LCD 16x2 display on your computer.
 The display function is possible with the use of the SDL (with some extra lib that allow loading of image).